-International School Meals Day is back for its ninth consecutive year to celebrate nutritious, hot school meals and the people that provide them for pupils across the world.
+International School Meals Day is back for the ninth year to celebrate nutritious, hot school meals and the people that provide them for pupils globally.

-With the recent struggles regarding free school meals and food parcels, there is no time better than now to appreciate the school caterers on the front line who have worked tirelessly to top up packages and deliver them to students who were working from the safety of home.
+With the recent struggles regarding free school meals and food parcels, there is no time better than now to appreciate the school caterers on the front line who have worked tirelessly to top up packages and deliver them to students working from home.

 Safeguarding Pupils in 2021